marcos-maralves/fraud-loss-prevention/README.md

     - Add: Custom TCP - 1880 - 0.0.0.0/0 - node-red
     - Add: Custom TCP - 1889 - 0.0.0.0/0 - mqtt

+    **AWS Rekognition**

+    This is the AWS service that will be used to analyze the images, detect the faces in the images and compare the faces.
+This service is available at the AWS console.
+This service has a free tier that can be used for your proof of concept.

+    We used the [boto3](https://aws.amazon.com/sdk-for-python/) module for python that gives programmatic access to the service but you can make first tests using the AWS GUI: [Facial Analysis](https://console.aws.amazon.com/rekognition/home?region=us-east-1#/face-detection) and [Face Comparison](https://console.aws.amazon.com/rekognition/home?region=us-east-1#/face-comparison).
+The installation of boto3 is documented at the Ubuntu VM installation.

+    Rekognition uses the AWS S3 storage services to store the images that will be analyzed and compared.
+    In the project we are using 3 S3 storage buckets that you need to create.

+    Using the AWS console, search for S3 service.
+The first page that you will see if the list of buckets.
+You need the create the following buckets. *If you change the names you need to change it in the code as well.*

+    - *asicaws*
+    - *fraudasic*
+    - *transportasic*

+    Do it using *+ Creat Bucket* button and at the *Bucket Name* use the names above.
+    Under *Set Permissions* make it publicly available for Node-Red nodes can access it.
+If you prefer create access lists allowing only your Node-Red / Ubuntu VM IP address to access it.

+    You will also need Access Keys to access the service.
+These keys are created under the IAM (Identity and Access Management)service in AWS:

+    - Search for IAM in your AWS console

+    - Under the IAM Dashboard, find Security Status, Root Access Keys and Manage Security Credentials

+    - If you get a question about using IAM, click on Continue to Security Credentials - less secure but easier setup.

+    - Click in Access Keys and Generate New Access Key

+    - Copy your *Access Key* and *Secret Key* to a safe place.
+It will be required during Node-Red Configuration.

+    Also you need to inform the AWS boto3 module about your *AWS region*

+    In my setup my region is "us-east-1".
+You can check that in your AWS console.

 **Node-Red:**